 WREMO’s position on tsunami sirens

-WREMO, the Ministry of Civil Defence & Emergency Management, GNS Science and New Zealand’s Tsunami Working Group all agree with international best practice – that tsunami sirens are inappropriate as a warning system in regions subject to local sourced tsunami.
+WREMO, the National Emergency Management Agency, GNS Science and New Zealand’s Tsunami Working Group all agree with international best practice – that tsunami sirens are inappropriate as a warning system in regions subject to local sourced tsunami.

 The time it takes for scientists to determine whether an earthquake has created a tsunami threat and then send out official warnings can be longer than the time it takes for a local source tsunami to reach the coast.
 A tsunami could arrive in as little as 10 minutes.